Lignin: History

 Lignin was first mentioned in 1813 by the Swiss botanist A. P. de Candolle, who described it as a fibrous, tasteless material, insoluble in water and alcohol but soluble in weak alkaline solutions, and which can be precipitated from solution using acid.
-He named the substance “lignine”, which is derived from the Latin word lignum, meaning wood.
-It is one of the most abundant organic polymers on Earth, exceeded only by cellulose.
-Lignin constitutes 30% of non-fossil organic carbon on Earth, and 20 to 35% of the dry mass of wood.
+He named the substance "lignine", which is derived from the Latin word lignum, meaning wood.
+It is one of the most abundant organic polymers on Earth, exceeded only by cellulose and chitin.
+Lignin constitutes 30% of terrestrial non-fossil organic carbon on Earth, and 20 to 35% of the dry mass of wood.

-Lignin is present in red algae, which suggest that the common ancestor of plants and red algae also synthesised lignin.
-This finding also suggests that the original function of lignin was structural as it plays this role in the red alga Calliarthron, where it supports joints between calcified segments.
+Lignin is present in red algae, which suggest that the common ancestor of plants and red algae may have been pre-adapted to synthesize lignin.
+This finding also suggests that the original function of lignin may have been structural as it plays this role in the red alga Calliarthron, where it supports joints between calcified segments.

-Structure
+Composition and structure

+The composition of lignin varies from species to species.
+An example of composition from an aspen sample is 63.4% carbon, 5.9% hydrogen, 0.7% ash (mineral components), and 30% oxygen (by difference), corresponding approximately to the formula (C31H34O11)n.

 Lignin is a collection of highly heterogeneous polymers derived from a handful of precursor lignols.
 Heterogeneity arises from the diversity and degree of crosslinking between these lignols.
-The lignols that crosslink are of three main types, all derived from phenylpropane: coniferyl alcohol (4-hydroxy-3-methoxyphenylpropane) (G, its radical is sometimes called guaiacyl), sinapyl alcohol (3,5-dimethoxy-4-hydroxyphenylpropane) (S, its radical is sometimes called syringyl), and paracoumaryl alcohol (4-hydroxyphenylpropane) (H, its radical is sometimes called 4-hydroxyphenyl).
+The lignols that crosslink are of three main types, all derived from phenylpropane: coniferyl alcohol (3-methoxy-4-hydroxyphenylpropane; its radical, G, is sometimes called guaiacyl), sinapyl alcohol (3,5-dimethoxy-4-hydroxyphenylpropane; its radical, S, is sometimes called syringyl), and paracoumaryl alcohol (4-hydroxyphenylpropane; its radical, H, is sometimes called 4-hydroxyphenyl).